An arguably worse one is: Panty and Stocking or Scanty and Kneesocks. You can't choose both duos, just one!

 Villain Decay: In "Les Diaboliques", Scanty and Kneesocks are a very real threat?
 They immediately come down with Team Rocketitis the next episode, even go so far as to use a Paper-Thin Disguise for that episode!
 They eventually regain their status in "Panty + Brief".

 What Do You Mean, It's Not for Kids?: The show looks like something from Cartoon Network but the content is extremely adult.
-It has a TV-MA label on the front of the box in America and an 18 in the UK showing that this is not for kids.
+It has a TV-MA label on the front of the box in America in a similar vein to Conker's Bad Fur Day which isn't typically very common and an 18 in the UK showing that this is not for kids.
 The show is considered much more vulgar than South Park is but due to it being less popular it is much less controversial.

 What Do You Mean, It Wasn't Made on Drugs?: In fact it was.
 According to an interviewnote in Young Ace, November 2010 issue, according to the other wiki , the concept for the show came up during a Gainax company party when the whole staff was pretty drunk.